primus/eventemitter3/README.md

 - No `setMaxListeners` and it's pointless memory leak warnings.
 If you want to add `end` listeners you should be able to do that without modules complaining.
 - No `listenerCount` function.
 Use `EE.listeners(event).length` instead.
+- Support for custom context for events so there is no more `fn.bind` required.
+- `listeners` method can now do existence checking instead returning full arrays

 It's a drop in replacement for existing EventEmitters, but just faster.
 Free performance, who wouldn't want that?
 The EventEmitter is written in EcmaScript 3